naman-gupta/ml_with_spark_pipeline/README.md

 4. Prediction phase reads the saved model and predicts the most likely (highest probable) conversion_event
 5. Possible modification to improve the classification
     * Using Better feature representation scheme for categorical values like TF-IDF, Word2Vec
-    * Vectors are sparse and have very high dimentionality.
+    * Vectors are sparse and have very high dimensionality.
 Methods like PCA, LDA could be used to reduce dimensions
     * Better selection of training algorithm.
-    * Performing GridSearch for selecting best paramater
+    * Performing GridSearch for selecting best parameter

 # Running Project
 1. Clone this repository